wizards-of-lua/wizards-of-lua/docs/_modules/Entity/move.md

 ```

 #### Example
-Moving the spell's owner for 1/2 meters to the east.
+Moving the spell's owner for half a meter to the east.
 ```lua
 spell.owner:move( "east", 0.5)
 ```